Helping you get through life

 Do you feel nervous when you're:

-Do you find it hard to
+Do you find it hard to:

 Did you answer 'yes' to over half the questions?

-Then you may well be shy
+Then you may well be shy.

+And that's fine!
 Shyness is very common.
 About 40% of us would describe ourselves this way.

-It's not rocket science.
-If we want to be good with people, we need to practice.
+It can be daunting but if we want to be good with people, we need to practice.
 That's it.

 Go easy on yourself.
 You wouldn't expect to pass GCSE Maths without working at it.
 No one becomes a dazzlingly popular, assertive person overnight.

 You can do this.
 If you suffer knock-backs, pick yourself up and try again.
 No one gets it perfect every time.
+There's more info on our page about making friends that might be useful.

 This page is best viewed in an up-to-date web browser with style sheets (CSS) enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets (CSS) if you are able to do so.